 Mary Elizabeth Williams

 At Opéra Dijon she revived the role of Abigaille Nabucco in a new production she previously inaugurated at Opera de Lille.
 She returned to Welsh National Opera in the role of Amelia Un ballo in maschera in a new production.
-Recent highlights include her debut as Desdemona Otello with Atlanta Symphony Orchestra.
-She traveled to Germany to sing the role of Elisabetta Maria Stuarda at Deutsche Oper am Rhein and joined Welsh National Opera to appear as Leonora La Forza del Destino and in the title role Tosca with performances across the UK.
-In her debut at Opera de Lille, the artist revisited her signature roles—Abigaille--and she returned to the US to Seattle Opera to revive performances as Serena in their production of Porgy and Bess, a role she recently sang at La Scala, Milan.
+Recent highlights include her debut as Desdemona Otello with Atlanta Symphony Orchestra; she portrayed Elisabetta Maria Stuarda at Deutsche Oper am Rhein and joined Welsh National Opera to appear as Leonora La Forza del Destino and in the title role Tosca.
+At Seattle Opera she sang revival performances as Serena Porgy and Bess, a role she also recently sang at La Scala, Milan.